Meet Holly Rindge

 Ocean Life + Ceramic Life

-Holly has worked in marine science and conservation for more than a decade, communicating research and building collaborative projects on issues from sea level rise to ocean plastic pollution.
+Holly has worked in marine science and conservation for more than a decade, communicating research and building collaborative projects on issues from sea level rise to ocean plastic pollution to climate resilience.
 She earned her Master of Advanced Study in Marine Biodiversity and Conservation from Scripps Institution of Oceanography at UC San Diego in 2012.
 In 2022, curious to deepen her knowledge of the therapeutic benefits of clay, Holly completed a ceramic education residency at the Archie Bray Foundation for Ceramic Arts and a Certificate in Social Emotional Arts from UCLArts & Healing.

 Holly creates hand-built pieces that evoke coastal California pottery from 100 years ago, when her great-great-grandmother, May Rindge, founded Malibu Potteries.
 Whether using the cuerda seca glazing technique or press molds, Holly's pieces are grounded in rich color and floral motifs that continue the tradition of exceptional design and craft.
+Pottery for a cherished home.